 Can I object to a recommended decision after the ALJ issues it?

-Can my hearing be conducted by telephone?
+Can my hearing be conducted by telephone or video conference?

 Do I need a hearing to settle my case?